Amortized Linear-time Exact Shapley Value for Product-Kernel Methods: Abstract

 \section{Abstract}

-Kernel methods are widely used in machine learning due to their flexibility and expressive power.
-However, their black-box nature poses significant challenges to interpretability, limiting their adoption in high-stakes applications.
-Shapley value-based feature attribution techniques, such as SHAP and kernel-specific variants like RKHS-SHAP, offer a promising path toward explainability.
-Yet, computing exact Shapley values remains computationally intractable in general, motivating the development of various approximation schemes.
-In this work, we introduce PKeX-Shapley, a novel algorithm that utilizes the multiplicative structure of product kernels to enable the exact computation of Shapley values in polynomial time.
-We show that product-kernel models admit a functional decomposition that allows for a recursive formulation of Shapley values.
-This decomposition not only yields computational efficiency but also enhances interpretability in kernel-based learning.
-We also demonstrate how our framework can be generalized to explain kernel-based statistical discrepancies such as the Maximum Mean Discrepancy (MMD) and the Hilbert-Schmidt Independence Criterion (HSIC), thus offering new tools for interpretable statistical inference.
+Kernel methods are widely used in machine learning and statistics for their flexibility and expressive power, yet their black-box nature limits adoption in high-stakes applications.
+Shapley value--based attribution methods such as SHAP, and kernel-specific adaptations including RKHS-SHAP, provide a principled framework for explainability---but exact computation of Shapley values is generally intractable, forcing existing approaches to rely on approximations that incur unavoidable estimation error.
+We introduce PKeX-Shapley, an algorithm that exploits the multiplicative structure of product kernels to compute exact Shapley values for all $d$ features in quadratic time in $d$.
+The method rests on a distribution-free removal operator intrinsic to the product-kernel structure: removing a feature replaces its kernel factor with the multiplicative identity.
+This yields a parameter-free value function---requiring no sampling and no density estimation---and uniquely determines a functional decomposition of the model.
+Building on this value function, we develop shared recursive formulations that evaluate all feature attributions jointly, achieving amortized linear time per feature with numerical stability.
+Beyond predictive modeling, the framework extends to widely used kernel-based discrepancies such as the Maximum Mean Discrepancy (MMD) and the Hilbert--Schmidt Independence Criterion (HSIC), providing new tools for interpretable statistical analysis.